 Duration: 25m 40s

-Only the most recent 10 episodes of the podcast are available free on iTunes.
+Only the most recent 10 episodes of the podcast are available free on Apple Podcasts.
 You can download back episodes (with transcripts!) from the online store.

-Finally, it would really help me out if you review the podcast on iTunes to raise its profile so more people can benefit from it!
+Finally, it would really help me out if you review the podcast on Apple Podcasts to raise its profile so more people can benefit from it!
 Thanks.